Introduction

 Can I Open a Blocked Account With a Foreign Bank?

 No, you cannot open a blocked account in a foreign bank.
 The blocked account must be registered in Germany.
-Germany does not accept blocked money from a foreign bank.
+Germany does not accept funds blocked by a foreign bank.
 By making this mistake, you can waste your time and end up having to transfer the money to a German bank.
 This can lead to delays in the process and visa rejection.

 Can I Open a Blocked Account from Inside Germany?